passionweb-manuel-schnabel/ai-seo-helper/README.md

     replaceTextKeywords = SEO keywords:

 The content generated by OpenAI is usually supplemented with a short introduction.
 Here you can define the part of the generated content that should be removed.

+### `openAiPromptPrefixPageTitle`

+    #cat=basic; type=string; label=Prompt-Prefix for page title suggestions generation
+    openAiPromptPrefixPageTitle = Suggest page title ideas in bullet point list for this text

+Enter your instruction for generating page title suggestions (IMPORTANT: response must be a bullet point list as the return is processed that way).

+### `showRawPageTitleSuggestions`

+    #cat=basic; type=boolean; label=Show raw response content of page title suggestions
+    showRawPageTitleSuggestions = 0

+By default, the extension prepares the page title suggestions in such a way that they can be selected via radio button.
+If you change the prompt prefix and no bullet point list is returned as a result, display problems can occur here.
+With this option you can output the raw content and select your favorite page title via copy/paste.

 ### `openAiModel`